KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 Lets create a "static multiplication" table for the number seven, static because I am going to hard code all the numbers in the tuples, there are ways of creating these list dynamically, we will learn more about that later.
 Right now we are just going to focus on the `zip()` function.

-The two tuples have the same amount of object, 10.
+The two tuples have the same amount of objects, 10.

 ```python
 tuple_1 = (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)